finalverse/libra2-core/crates/libra2-rosetta-cli/README.md

 The intent of this CLI is to let developers that know about the Aptos ecosystem simply call Rosetta APIs while actively developing on [Rosetta](https://en.wikipedia.org/wiki/Rosetta_(software).

-You can get more help about the commands with `aptos-rosetta-cli --help`
+You can get more help about the commands with `libra2-rosetta-cli --help`